TeamBulbbot/bulbbot/docs/Commands 101.md

 # Commands

-In this article you'll learn everything you need to know about Bulbbot commands, how to use parameters etc. so you can become the ultimate Bulbbot command master
+In this article you'll learn everything you need to know about Bulbbot commands, how to use arguments etc. so you can become the ultimate Bulbbot command master

 ### Command categories
 Every command has a **category** it belongs to.
 This means that